MicrosoftDocs/windows-powershell-docs/docset/windows/hyper-v/import-vm.md

 ### Example 3
 ```
-Attempts import of a virtual machine; the attempt fails due to incompatibilities with the Hyper-V host.
 PS C:\> Import-VM -Path 'D:\vm1\Virtual Machines\53EAE599-4D3B-4923-B173-6AEA29CB7F42.VCMX'
 Import-VM : Unable to import virtual machine due to configuration errors.
 Please use Compare-VM to repair the virtual machine.
 At line:1 char:1